ArberTu474/Visit-Dibra-website/src/pages/activities/rafting/index.md

 ---
 layout: '../../../layouts/ArticleLayout.astro'
-title: 'Rafting on the Drin river'
+title: 'Rafting on the Drin River'
 description:
-  'Lorem ipsum dolor sit amet consectetur.
-Suspendisse sed nisi aenean nisl faucibus eget et sit nisl.
-Mollis ac aliquam neque pretium orci.
-Risus'
+  "Rafting the Drin is a family-friend activity, which does require special courses.
+Several operators offer trips which last between 2 to 4 hours."
 img_src: '/activities/rafting.jpg'
 img_alt: 'rafting image'
 type: 'index_page'